Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): The Milky Way and Its Satellite Dwarf Galaxies

 {\bf Eclipsing binary stars (EBs)} are indispensable for stellar physics.
-The accurate parameter (e.g. mass, radius, temperature, luminosity) of the two component stars are achievable through the analysis of EBs.
-These parameters will impose strict constraints on stellar evolution models, especially at the low mass end where the model is significantly uncertain.
-There remain many open issues in eclipsing contact binaries (ECBs), such as the merging of binary stars, the evolution of their common envelope, and the short-period limit \cite{2020RAA....20..163Q}.
+The accurate parameters (e.g. mass, radius, temperature, and luminosity) of the two component stars are achievable through the analysis of EBs.
+These parameters will impose strict constraints on stellar evolution models, especially at the low-mass end where the model is significantly uncertain.
+There are many open issues in eclipsing contact binaries (ECBs), such as the merging of binary stars, the evolution of their common envelope, and the short-period limit \cite{2020RAA....20..163Q}.
 The detection limit of the WFST survey in the $r$-band down to $\approx$23 mag in a 30-second exposure implies the discovery of faint EBs by WFST.
 According to the well-established period-color relationship of ECBs \cite{1967MmRAS..70..111E,2017RAA....17...87Q}, those ECBs with the shortest period possess the lowest temperature.
-Finding faint main sequence ECBs will help unveil the origin of the cut-off in the period of ECBs.
+Finding faint main-sequence ECBs will help unveil the origin of the cut-off in the period of ECBs.
 In particular, an ECB system with M2V+M2V components is observable within a distance of 4 kpc with a brightness of r$\approx$22 mag.